Zevrix/The-Beat-Predictor/README.md

-# Project-Euler
+# The Beat Predictor
-Collection of programs used to solve problems from projecteuler.net
+Collection of programs used to make song predictions based of off a radio stations history of songs played.